How to Become an Electrician

 • An increase in demand for renewable energy sources

-• An ageing workforce, with many veteran electricians reaching retirement age and exiting the industry
+• An ageing workforce, with many older electricians reaching retirement age

-• Brexit has caused the departure of EU workers.
+• Brexit has continued to cause the departure of EU workers within the electrical industry

 Average Electrician Salary